TheGrapeVineCo/The-GrapeVine-Docs/README.md

 ### Functionality / Features

 - Age verification to ensure users are of legal age
-- Each week the website administrator will share a number of new wines, as posts, for users to share their opinions about
+- Each week the website administrator will share a number of new wines, as wine listing, for users to share their opinions about
 - To participate in the community users must create an account, however non-users (guests) will have viewing access only and limited access to features
-- A registered and signed in user that is authenticated:
+- A registered and logged in user that is authenticated:
-  - Has the ability to like a wine that has been posted, which will increase the popularity of the wine and may be displayed in the dashboard
+  - Has the ability to like a wine listing, which will increase the popularity of the wine product and may be displayed in the dashboard
-  - Can comment on wine posts
+  - Can comment on a wine listing
-  - Can delete or edit their own post
+  - Can delete or edit their own comments
   - Cannot adjust or delete another person's comments
-  - Has the ability to browse the catalogue of other contributors (other posts) and add comments accordingly
 - A guest may access and read all comments and see ratings without contributing.
 Contributing means making comments or participating in rating the wines
 - A Navbar to store all main links for easy navigation of the site, including login/sign-up
-- The site runs on the basis of trust, where the user may _like_ a wine post by 'cheersing' (🥂) to like a post, following a similar concept to Facebook/Twitter.
-A user who has tried the wine and would like to recommend it to others can do so by _‘recommending’_ (🎖) the wine.
+- The user may _like_ a wine listing by 'cheersing' (🥂) to like a wine listing, following a similar concept to Facebook/Twitter.
+- On the basis of trust, a user who has tried the wine and would like to recommend it to others can do so by _‘recommending’_ (🎖) the wine.
 - The website will include filtering options to assist in the user search experience ie. wine type, grape, etc
 - The site will include wine ratings to show the most popular wines rated by users
 - The site will include 2 types of user accounts, including a website administrator as well as a standard user accounts.
 All users will login via the same login access